How Do I Shut Off the Water to My House: Step-by-Step Guide

 Key Components of Your Home's Water Connection

 The key components include the service line, water meter, and shut-off valves.
-The service line is the pipe that connects your home to the municipal water main.
-The water meter measures your water usage, and shut-off valves control the water supply.
+The service line is the pipe that, in most cases, runs from the municipal water main toward your home.
+The water meter measures your water usage and may sit in a meter box near the property line, and shut-off valves control the water supply.

-BDP Plumbing & Heating specializes in managing complex plumbing systems.
+BDP Plumbing & Heating specializes in managing complex plumbing systems and offers comprehensive plumbing and heating services.
 They ensure that every component works efficiently.

 Knowing where your main water shut-off valve is is key for homeowners.
 It controls water to your whole house.
 Being able to find and use it is important for emergencies or repairs.